Care & Treatment

 Rotator Cuff or Frozen Shoulder Repair

-If you have a major tear in some component of the rotator cuff, or if your shoulder is frozen, and you have tried rest and physiotherapy without improvement for at least 6-12 months, your healthcare provider may decide to refer you to a surgeon for surgical repair of the damaged tissue.
+If you have a major tear in some component of the rotator cuff, or if your shoulder is frozen, and you have tried rest and physiotherapy without improvement, your healthcare provider may decide to refer you to a surgeon for surgical repair of the damaged tissue.

 The role of rehabilitation is: